 What is SuperFetch?

 What Would Happen If I Disable it?

-So by disabling the SuperFetch will defiantly increase the available memory (more free memory as in memory holding no data what so ever), but by doing so you will get horrible performance.
+So by disabling the SuperFetch will defiantly increase the available memory (more free memory as in memory holding no data what so ever), but by doing so, you will get horrible performance.
 Not only the boot time of your system will be longer, application launch time will be longer as well.
-In the end, you might thought you are getting additional free memory from this trick but you will not be benefiting from any of this.
+In the end, you might think you are getting additional free memory from this trick, but you will not be benefiting from any of this.
 It doesn’t matter if you have large memory or small memory, leave it on and let the Windows manage memory and I/O usage is the best way to increase the performance and stay fast.

 In the end, don’t get to trick that you see more memory are free from the task manager, the free memory is doing nothing whereas before the free memory will cache your application and data file for the faster process to the CPU.
 The disk is the bottleneck for all system, and SuperFetch is designed to minimize the bottleneck for the overall performance.